thrackle-io/rules-engine/docs/userGuides/deployment/DIAMOND-UPGRADE.md

     forge script --ffi script/clientScripts/RevertAFacetUpgrade.s.sol --broadcast --rpc-url <YOUR_RPC_URL>
     ```

 Notice that the environment variables are automatically cleaned by the script.
 This is to prevent accidental faulty upgrades.
-Also, the script makes sure that the reversion was successful by checking that the old selectors are first removed, and that the new ones are in the diamond pointing to the correct facet address.
+Also, the script makes sure that the reversion was successful by checking that the old selectors are first removed, the new ones are in the diamond, and that they are configured to point to the correct facet address.

 # UPGRADING A PROTOCOL FACET

-Upgrading a protocol facet must be done following the next steps:
+To upgrade a protocol facet, follow these steps:

 1. Set the environment variables in the `.env` file for the upgrade.
-Specifically set the variables:
+Specifically set these variables:

     ```
     DEPLOYMENT_OWNER_KEY=<YOUR_DEPLOYMENT_OWNER_KEY>